chrultrabook/docs/docs/firmware.md

 To convert your machine from Google's firmware and ChromeOS to Coreboot and AltOS (Linux/Windows/macOS), you will need to first perform the following steps:

 1. [Enable developer mode](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md)
-2. Plug in your charger, then boot into chromeOS with the internal battery disconnected to disable SPI write protect.

-{: .note }
-To boot the machine without internal battery plugged in, your USB-C PD charger needs to support 15V mode.

-{: .note }
-You need a SuzyQable to disable SPI Write Protect on AlderLake.

-{: .note }
-On Jasper Lake Chromebook/boxes you need to bridge a jumper on the motherboard instead.
+2. Refer to [supported devices](supported-devices.html) to figure out which method you need to use to disable write-protect on your device.
 3. Run [MrChromebox's firmware utility script.](https://mrchromebox.tech/#fwscript)
-4. Make sure to create firmware backup and **store it in safe place**, reverting to stock without backup is **very difficult**.
+4. Make sure to create firmware backup and **store it in safe place** (Google drive, another pc, etc), reverting to stock without backup is **very difficult**.
 5. Power the machine down and boot it back up.
 It can take up to a minute for display to come up on first POST.

 {: .warning }